PAAF Base Ops building rededicated to Dustoff 33 crew

 |0

-This work, PAAF Base Ops building rededicated to Dustoff 33 crew [Image 5 of 5], by Chuck Cannon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, PAAF Base Ops building rededicated to Dustoff 33 crew, by Chuck Cannon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT